Ollynov/t-school-fullstack-2/webapis/lecture-notes.md

 The Deployed App we will be making today is right here: https://www.ibm.com/watson/services/natural-language-understanding/

-I have created 2 endpoints associated with the 2 task.
+I have created 2 endpoints associated with the 2 tasks.
 The first is

 ```
 /api/nlu